malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Mini-map](pics/map/minimap.png "Example of mini-map")

 The mini-map, in the upper right corner, gives you a glance of the full map.
 You can move rapidly through the map by clicking and dragging in the mini-map.
-Dots of different colors indicate different kind of objects, for example green is your units, blue is enemy units, purple is magma spots.
+Dots of different colors indicate different kind of objects, for example green is your units, blue is enemy units, purple is free magma spots.
 By building a radar (see ["Building structures"](#building-structures)) you can reveal important objects in the mini-map, even in unexplored areas.

 ## In-game menu

 By pressing F10 during the game you can pause the game and access the menu with game-related actions, like saving, quitting or changing speed.
 Function keys associated to submenus (F5, F9, etc.) can be pressed to access those submenus directly.
-Pay attention to the Help submenu (F1), it lists a lot of keyboard shortcuts and general hints that can give you useful advanced improvements, not always listed in this document.
+Pay attention to the Help submenu (F1), it lists a lot of keyboard shortcuts and general hints that can provide advanced improvements, not always listed in this document.

 ## Units

-Units (humans, vehicles, factories, facilities, etc) live on the map, unless they are attacked and deprived of all their health, in that case they are killed and disappear.
+Units (humans, vehicles, factories, facilities, etc.) live on the map, unless they are attacked and deprived of all their health, in that case they are killed and disappear.
 For example the following is an engineer:

 ![Engineer](pics/units/engineer.png "Engineer")

 This little yellow guy is a very important unit in the game.
 It cannot fight or defend itself, but it can [build structures](#building-structures) and [harvest resources](#resources), and so we'll talk about it in various places throughout this document.
-As you can see, units show a bar with their current health (when not full).
+As you can see, units display a bar with their current health (when not full).
 When it's empty the unit will die.

 ## Natural objects